rgwood/todo-macro/README.md

 # todo-macro

 A Rust macro that stops compiling after a user-specified deadline.
-Like TODO comments but meaner.
+Like TODO comments with teeth.

 This is just a dumb (but fun) toy, don't use it in a real project unless you're *really* comfortable with non-deterministic builds.